telerik/kendo-ui-core/docs/using-kendo-with-twitter-bootstrap.md

 position: 16
 ---

-# Using Kendo with Twitter Bootstrap
+# Using Kendo UI widgets with Twitter Bootstrap

 Kendo UI widgets can be used seamlessly alongside [Twitter Bootstrap](http://getbootstrap.com/).
 This can be seen in the [Kendo UI + Twitter Bootstrap demo](http://demos.telerik.com/kendo-ui/bootstrap) ([source on GitHub](https://github.com/telerik/kendo-bootstrap-demo)).